 TDK implements annual CSR self-checks and risk assessments for labor, human rights and business ethics based on the RBA code of conduct at all Group manufacturing sites.
 These are supervised by TDK's CSR headquarters.
-In addition, we conduct CSR audits by third parties in manufacturing sites located in China and the high-risk countries of Asia approximately every two or more years, including customer audits.
+In addition, we conduct CSR audits by third parties in manufacturing sites located in China and the high-risk countries of Asia approximately every 2 or 3 years, including customer audits.

-In fiscal 2019, TDK implemented CSR self-checks at all of its 78 manufacturing sites.
-Among 36 sites in China and Asia, we conducted the CSR audits by third-parties at 5 eligible sites that had not undergone customer CSR audits over the last two years.
-During the risk assessments for labor and business ethics at all of our 78 manufacturing sites, we assessed the human rights risks on forced labor, young workers, long working hours and dispatched workers etc, and found no untreated risks.
+In fiscal 2020, TDK implemented CSR self-checks at all of its 79 manufacturing sites.
+During the risk assessments for labor, human rights and business ethics at all of our 79 manufacturing sites, we assessed the human rights risks on forced labor, young workers, long working hours and dispatched workers etc, and found no untreated risks.
+In addition to customer requested CSR audits, we conducted the CSR audits by third parties at 6 eligible sites that had not undergone customer CSR audits over the last two years in China and Asia.

 We also promote additional activities by taking into account the types of risks, countries and regions.
 For example, to prevent child labor, we adhere to strict age check procedures to prevent any use of child labor at our manufacturing sites in China and implement monitoring by headquarters.
-In fiscal 2019, no case of child labor was discovered.
+In fiscal 2020, no case of child labor was discovered.
 We began in 2015 to strengthen the monitoring of working hours by headquarters at manufacturing sites in China, where extended continuous working hours of employees has become a problem for some companies.
 The high-risk countries in Asia have been included in the monitoring since fiscal